-The Curriculum Vitae, also called Scholastic Vita, or simply Vita, should begin on a separate page.
+The Curriculum Vitae, also called Scholastic Vita, or simply Vita, should begin on a separate page with the heading centered and capitalized.
 This section would contain the student's educational background, academic awards, honors, memberships in professional organizations, publications, presentations, and other pertinent information.
 This statement should be presented in outline form.